Shoot the Dog: Music video

 The music video featured animation provided by the satirical British cartoon series 2DTV.
 It originally premiered as a 'world exclusive' on MTV and VH1 simultaneously on July 2, 2002, and was the number-one music video on rotation between July and August 2002.
 VH1 broadcast the video several days before the song first saw radio play.

-The video depicts a frustrated general attempting to explain the geopolitical situation surrounding the War on Terror to President Bush using Michael's music.
+The video depicts a frustrated general attempting to explain the geopolitical situation surrounding the war on terror to President Bush using Michael's music.
 Tony Blair is satirised as a literal lapdog of the Bush administration, playing "fetch" and being petted by Bush.
 The video also depicts Michael as a parody of Homer Simpson, who is bullied by a next door neighbour (an allegory for the U.S.'s alleged envy of Iraq's rich oil reserves, which is thought by critics to have been a primary motivation for the war on terror), and Michael attempting to seduce Cherie Blair into having her husband stop going along with Bush.
-A caricature of Geri Halliwell makes a cameo appearance in which she tries to join the video as one of Michael's backup singers, the Spice Girls having entered a hiatus in 2000.
+A caricature of Geri Halliwell makes a cameo appearance in which she tries to join the video as one of Michael's backup singers.